neondatabase/website/content/docs/reference/cli-branches.md

 ## The `branches` command

-The `branches` command allows you to list, create, update, delete, and retrieve information about branches in your Neon project.
+The `branches` command allows you to list, create, rename, delete, and retrieve information about branches in your Neon project.
+It also permits setting a branch as the primary primary branch and adding a compute endpoint to a branch.
+You can create a read replica by adding a read-only compute endpoint to a branch.

 ### Usage